BrokenShell/Fortuna/docs/migration-5-to-6.md

 Generators created with `from_entropy()` or later reseeded with `reseed_from_entropy()` are entropy-managed and lazily reseed after detecting a forked child.
-Calls sharing one explicit generator across threads are serialized, but their assignment to threads is scheduling-dependent.
+Built-in native methods sharing one `Generator` are serialized, including methods inherited unchanged by a subclass, but their assignment to threads is scheduling-dependent.
+Subclasses and custom generators own synchronization for their overrides.
 Do not fork while another thread is actively using that shared generator.

 Exact cross-platform stream stability applies to Fortuna/Storm-owned bounded algorithms and stream derivation.
 Standard-library distribution transforms,